robinzyb/ECToolkits/docs/analysis/reweight.md

-# Construct free energy surface through reweighting
+# Reweight for free energies and properties

 ## Introduction